Tyulis/3DSkit/Readme.md

 ======

-3DSkit is a tool to extract and repack many files formats found on the NDS, DSi, 3DS and WiiU For help and informations on use and options, read the wiki or use the -H option of 3DSkit
+3DSkit is a tool to extract and repack many files formats found on the NDS, DSi, 3DS and WiiU For help and informations on usage and options, just read this readme or use the -H option of 3DSkit for more complete info

 What does 3DSkit?
 =================